Tom-a-Hawk/serverless-chatbot/README.md

 ![Architecture Overview](Images/architecture-overview.png)

-### Sections
-Each of the sections in this workshop build the necessary components for the Customer Service Chatbot.

-## Pre-Work
+### Pre-Work
 1\.
 If you don't have an AWS account, create one. https://aws.amazon.com/resources/create-account/ If you do not have an IAM account setup, create one. https://aws.amazon.com/iam/

 2\.
 Create your own Slack workspace. https://get.slack.help/hc/en-us/articles/206845317-Create-a-Slack-workspace

+### Sections
+Each of the sections in this workshop build the necessary components for the Customer Service Chatbot.

 * **Section 1: Facebook Page Integration**